Q&A with our Co-Founder, Jessica Bragdon

 At Koala Eco, our purpose is not only to make safe, powerful, plant-based products for a clean home, body and mind, but also to communicate the enormous mental and physical health benefits of spending time in and caring for nature.
 We source our ingredients from sustainable sources, and package them in recyclable and reusable containers, including rPET bottles, so we don’t cause any new plastic bottles to be made.
 Our products are non-toxic and will not harm people, pets or the planet, so choosing them is good for nature and the environment.
 However, we’re also heavily invested in helping people understand how nature can be equally good for them

-We give a percentage of each product sold to One Per Cent for the Planet, an environmental group committed to protecting land, forests, rivers and oceans, encouraging sustainable energy methods.
+We give a percentage of each product sold to 1% for the Planet, an environmental group committed to protecting land, forests, rivers and oceans, encouraging sustainable energy methods.
 We’re also proud sponsors of People and Parks #naturepact.
 Now in its fourth year, #NaturePact encourages people, businesses, schools, and organisations to commit to spending intentional time in nature daily for a month; to reap the transformative benefits to your mood, energy, and well-being.
 And I’m delighted that we recently became a sponsor of the Oceanic Society’s Critter Scholars Program, which helps disadvantaged youth get up close with nature experiences and learn about marine science and conservation, the food web, and the natural history of wildlife.

 How much does Ecopsychology come into your brand and product development?